Tropical race 4

 Host range

-In addition to Cavendish cultivars, TR4 affects cultivars susceptible to races 1 and 2 as well as hitherto unaffected cultivars such as, 'Barangan' (Lakatan subgroup, AAA genome group)51 and 'Pisang Mas'.
+In addition to Cavendish cultivars, TR4 affects cultivars susceptible to races 1 and 2, although not all of them, as well as hitherto unaffected cultivars such as, 'Barangan' (Lakatan subgroup, AAA genome group)51 and 'Pisang Mas'.
 The often cited figure that TR4 affects cultivars that account for more than 80% of the world's banana production52 assumed that Plantains were also susceptible.
 At the time, however, the only Plantain-like material that had been evaluated against TR4 were hybrids produced by breeders.53 The reaction of the Plantains domesticated in Africa, along with another group of locally domesticated bananas, the East African highland bananas (EAHB), was not known.
 The first field screening of these two subgroups was conducted in 2011-2012 in the Philippines using accessions from the ITC genebank.
 Most of the accessions tested were slightly to moderately susceptible.54 Except for the 'Obubit Ntanga' Plantain accession that was still symptom-free after 10 months (a relatively short time given the perennial nature of most banana production), the disease incidence was below 5%, with the exception of 'Ibwi', for which the disease incidence was 29%.
 However, the ploidy of the ITC accession called Ibwi (2x/3x55 ) suggests that the material tested might not be the EAHB cultivar 'Ibwi'.

 The FHIA improvement programme has produced hybrids that are resistant to races 1 and 4, while the Taiwan Banana Research Institute (TBRI) has released Giant Cavendish tissue-culture variants (GCTCV) that are partially resistant to TR456 .
 In field trials conducted in China, FHIA-01, FHIA-02, FHIA-18, FHIA-25, Pisang Jari Buaya, Rose (AA), and to a lesser extent GCTCV-119 and FHIA-03, have shown resistance to TR457 .
 In a field trial conducted in the Philippines, only 1% of the GCTCV-219 plants exhibited symptoms of Fusarium wilt in the second crop cycle, whereas none of plants of the Cardava cultivar (Saba subgroup) did58 .